The 9 Most Useful Google Chrome Shortcuts You'll Ever Need

 - On Mac: ⌘ + Shift + N

-Incognito Mode is for those times when you want to browse privately and don’t want other people using the computer to see your browsing history – think family computers or shared workstations.
+Incognito Mode is for when you want to browse privately.
+You don’t want other people using the computer to see your browsing history – think family computers or shared workstations.

 This mode blocks Chrome from saving cookies, temporary Internet files that contain your IP address, login details, and other browsing information.

-One scenario that Incognito Mode is useful is when you want to get around paywalls on sites like the Wall Street Journal, Harvard Business Review, and the New York Times – sites that have a 10-article limit.
+One scenario where Incognito Mode is useful is when you want to get around paywalls on sites such as the Wall Street Journal, Harvard Business Review, and the New York Times – sites that have a limit to how many articles you can read ina. given period of time.

 Going incognito usually lets you read for free, especially if you click on a link from a social media site.